yaejeec/yaejeec.github.io/_pages/about.md

 News
 ------
+* Dec.
+2023: Our work done during my summer at Google Research on [parameter-efficient federated fine-tuning with heterogeneous Low-Rank Approximation](https://openreview.net/forum?id=EmV9sGpZ7q) has been accepted to FL@FM-NeurIPS'23!
+See you at New Orleans!
 * Jul.
 2023: Our work done during my summer at Microsoft Research on [federated learning with limited labels](https://arxiv.org/pdf/2307.08809.pdf) is accepted to ICCV 2023!
 See you at Paris!
 * May.
 2023: I will be interning at Google Research, Seattle working on the intersection of LLMs and FL this summer!
 * Apr.
 2023: Our work on [cyclic client participation in federated learning](https://arxiv.org/abs/2302.03109) is accepted to ICML 2023 (28% acceptance rate)!
 See you at Honolulu!